Rupali’s father died, and her mom begged part-time. What hope could there be for a different future for Rupali?

 But as it happened, soon after her father’s death, a local child development centre opened in Rupali’s community.
 Joshoda—who had always wanted her daughters to have a different life than she had—registered Rupali immediately.

 Rupali suddenly had social workers and tutors at the centre who cared about her life and who gave guidance for her future.
 They ensured she stayed in school, and Rupali’s dream of becoming a doctor flickered back to life.

 Education makes a significant difference in a girl’s future.
 It increases the likelihood that she will delay marriage and childbearing.
 It decreases her likelihood of dying due to pregnancy-related causes.
 It increases the chances that her babies will survive into adulthood.
 And it decreases the chance of domestic violence in her home.

 Rupali, now 12, is dedicated to her education.
 She spends three hours every day studying—and teaching her younger sister, Sonali, how to read and write.
 “I used to find it difficult to study when I needed help at home because mummy and daddy didn’t know how to read and write,” says Rupali.
 “But I am happy to be able to guide my sister in her studies.

-Besides helping her sister, Rupali has learned character at the Compassion centre.
+Besides helping her sister, Rupali has learned character at the child development centre.
 She eagerly helps her mom with household chores such as cooking, gathering water, cleaning and washing dishes.
 Joshoda is thankful for her responsible daughters, saying, “My daughters have been an overwhelming blessing in my life for which I am eternally indebted to the sponsors.”